L’Arche Erie and Hands All Around Erie Quilt Guild hold quilt show

 “Like when someone passes away to make a memorial quilt from their t-shirts and stuff.
 I have done that for a few friends.
 Then you get a hug from the person that is no longer with them,” said Marge Walker, L’Arche Erie Inc.

-If you missed the event today, they will host another quilt show on June 12 from 10 a.m. to 4 p.m.
+If you missed the event on Saturday, there will be another quilt show held on June 12 from 10 a.m. to 4 p.m.